Books

 Dr. Yaffe serves on the Global Council on Brain Health, an independent collaborative of scientists, health professionals, policy experts, and scholars that is part of the American Association of Retired Persons (AARP).
 As part of this panel, Dr. Yaffe co-authored a special report, How to Sustain Brain-Healthy Behaviors: Applying Lessons of Public Health and Science to Drive Change.

-Dr. Yaffe co-chaired the Institute of Medicine’s Committee on the Public Health Dimensions of Cognitive Aging with Dr. Dan Blazer.
-The work of the committee resulted in a comprehensive report on the latest research on cognitive aging entitled, Cognitive Aging: Progress in Understanding and Opportunities for Action.
-The report also includes critical recommendations for individuals and families, communities, health care professionals, public health agencies, researchers, policy makers and advocates, as well as the private sector.
+Dr. Yaffe co-chaired the Institute of Medicine’s Committee on the Public Health Dimensions of Cognitive Aging with Dr. Dan Blazer, resulting in the comprehensive report, Cognitive Aging: Progress in Understanding and Opportunities for Action.
+The report details the latest research and includes critical recommendations for individuals, families, communities, healthcare professionals, policymakers, and the private sector.

 Dr. Yaffe serves on the Global Council on Brain Health, an independent collaborative of scientists, health professionals, policy experts, and scholars that is part of the American Association of Retired Persons (AARP).
 As part of this panel, Dr. Yaffe co-authored a special report, COVID-19 and Brain Health: The Global Council on Brain Health’s Recommendations on What to Do Now, as a resource to inform adults age 50+ about ways to protect their brain health as the pandemic continues.